ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 The penalty loop never runs.
 Commit-only sybils pay commit gas only and stay unfrozen.

-### Gap 3: freeze is a time-lock, not a slash
+### Gap 3: freeze is a time-lock, not a slash (economic limitation)

 `freezeDeposit()` prevents participation for a period.
 Stake is not destroyed.
 After the freeze ends the same capital can attack again (with new wallets still needing the two-round staking wait).
+This raises repeat-attack cost but is not a protocol bug.

 ### Gap 4: disagreement penalties require validated truth